-What is an electronic label and a QR code?
+What is an electronic label and QR code?

-The electronic label is a special web page with information about a product, for a specific market.
-The electronic label is accessed by consumers scanning the QR code printed on the product label with a smartphone.
+An e-label is a special website with information about a product, for a specific market.
+The e-label is accessed by consumers who scan the QR code printed on the product label with a smartphone.

 The QR-CODE is a square barcode that you add to the back label of your bottle.
-Anyone with a phone will be able to open their phone's camera app, point the camera at the QR code and a link to your e-label will appear to show the nutritional information.
+Anyone with a phone will be able to open their phone's camera app, point the camera at the QR code, and a link will appear to your electronic label to view the nutritional information.

-The packages we offer are based on the total number of e-tags you need across all your harvests, not just each year.
+The packages we offer are based on the total number of electronic tags you need across all your crops, not just each year.

-So let's say you're going to sell 3 new wines every year.
+So, let's say you sell 3 new wines each year.

 First year (2024)